Venues and Facilities

 Council Venues for Hire

-The fees vary for each venue, including hire costs, equipment costs and security deposits.
-Please see each venues page (below) for venue features and specific costs.
+The fees vary for each venue, including hire costs, equipment costs, and security deposits.
+Indicative fees and charges may be found here, however, it is best to discuss your needs with our property officer to determine specific costs.

-Most venues offer a discounted rate for community groups.
+Most of our venues offer a discounted rate for community groups.

 Please note that most of our venues require hirers to provide proof of $20 million public liability insurance, or purchase occasional public liability insurance from Council.